 - What to expect

 - Brooklyn Museum ticket prices

 - Brooklyn Museum tickets

 - Brooklyn Museum FAQs

-The Brooklyn Museum, since its inception in 1897, has been the site of a diverse collection of Artworks and antiques originating from various parts of the world.
+Since its inception in 1897, the Brooklyn Museum has been the site of a diverse collection of artworks and antiques originating from various parts of the world.

 Brooklyn Museum of Art is a beautiful cultural institution with its heterogeneous collection of Artifacts and Antiques.

-The Brooklyn Museum is well known for its Egyptian, Japanese, and African collection.
-The museum also houses Egyptian antiques, which are 3,000 years old.
+The Brooklyn Museum is well known for its Egyptian, Japanese, and African collections.

 The Brooklyn Museum, with its permanent collection, also has temporary exhibitions.